memorex386/Android-WebView-LocalWebServer/README.md

 ## Overview

+Create a local web server to run local html files into a webview and view them like a website.

-Run the HTTP, HTTPS, and FILE protocols on your Android device to be viewed in a WebView.
-You create a virtual webserver that runs on your android device, and when you navigate to the server url in the webview it will load it from local assets.
+ You create a virtual web server that runs on your android device, and when you navigate to the server url in the webview it will load it from local assets.
+Run HTTP, HTTPS, and FILE protocols on your Android device to be viewed in a WebView.

 All other websites will load directly from the web.

-It is recommended that you store all website data under '__assetsFolder__/www/__webData__', although you can store it under the res folder as well
+It is recommended that you store all website data under '__assetsFolder__/www/__webData__', although you can store it under the res folder as well.
+You can load the files anywhere in the assets folder still and just change the ```  .setPathInAndroidLocation("myfiles/secondaryfolder")``` to reference the specific folder (or ```  .setPathInAndroidLocation("")``` if you load the files directly into the assets folder.

 The purpose of this library is to enable hosting local content (such as assets or resources) under an http(s):// URL.